Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Charging sales tax on shipping fees can be situational.
 In that case, here are common cases you might encounter and the relevant options you can consider:

 Outside of these common scenarios, your business may still encounter more complex situations.
-To deal with those complicated cases with ease, you can ship off the sales tax burdens to TaxHero instead.
+To deal with those complicated cases easily, you can ship the sales tax burden to TaxHero instead.

 Why worry about sales tax when a sales tax expert can handle everything for you?
 Speak with our CEO, Lahari Neelapareddy, to learn how we can help simplify sales tax compliance for your business!